heistp/l4s-tests/README.tpl.md

-The [fq_codel](https://tools.ietf.org/html/rfc8290) qdisc has been in the Linux kernel since version 3.6 (late 2012) and is now in widespread use in commercial routers (e.g. Ubiquiti), CPE devices and some ISP backhauls (e.g.
+The [fq_codel](https://tools.ietf.org/html/rfc8290) qdisc has been in the Linux kernel since version 3.6 (late 2012) and is now in widespread use in commercial routers (e.g. Ubiquiti EdgeMAX and UniFi products), CPE devices and some ISP backhauls (see [Preseem](https://preseem.com/qoe-optimized-shaping/)).
-[Preseem](https://preseem.com/qoe-optimized-shaping/)).
 It has also been integrated into the ath9k, ath10k, mt76 and iwl WiFi drivers, and is used in Google WiFi and OpenWrt, as well as vendor products that depend on OpenWrt, such as Open Mesh products.
-Since fq_codel uses RFC3168 ECN signaling by default, it is important for safety and performance that new congestion control mechanisms take RFC3168 ECN into account.
+Since fq_codel uses RFC3168 ECN signaling by default, it is important for safety and performance that new congestion control mechanisms take existing RFC3168 bottlenecks into account.

 ### Test Setup